x3419/LPEFinder/RPCExploit/README.md

 1) What potentially vulnerable behavior looks like in procmon
 2) Where to look for this behavior

 My hope is that once I understand and can check for more high fidelity indicators that I'll be able to add fuzzing for something like RPC servers.
-Then we can fuzz against everything and and we'll know how to cause interesting behavior.
+Then we can fuzz against everything and we'll know how to cause interesting behavior.

 The default procmon filter being used in this project is: